-- 1. A student may be considered for readmission to a Health Sciences program if all of the following criteria are met: - A. The applicant must complete an application for Health Sciences programs and submit to the Admissions and Records Office. - Only one readmission to a Health Sciences program will be permitted. - C. The applicant must interview with the program director of the specific program before the date of the review by the Admissions Committee for consideration for readmission.
-A student with previous unsatisfactory clinical performance must be recommended for readmission by consensus of the program faculty. - D. A student must repeat the specialty course or courses for which he/she was dismissed and attain a "C" or better in the course. - The student must attain a GPA of 2.50 or better in eight or more hours Ε. of general education course work required in the program. - F. Readmission to a Health Sciences Program is contingent upon the availability of space. - 2.
+- 1. A student may be considered for readmission to a Health Sciences program if all of the following criteria are met: - A. The applicant must complete an application for Health Sciences programs and submit to the Admissions and Records Office. - B. Only one readmission to a Health Sciences program will be permitted. - C. The applicant must interview with the program director of the specific program before the date of the review by the Admissions Committee for consideration for readmission.
+A student with previous unsatisfactory clinical performance must be recommended for readmission by consensus of the program faculty.
+An accepted level of competency may need to be demonstrated prior to readmission. - D. A student must repeat the specialty course or courses for which he/she was dismissed and attain a "C" or better in the course. - E. The student must attain a GPA of 2.50 or better in eight or more hours of general education course work required in the program. - F. Readmission to a Health Sciences Program is contingent upon the availability of space. - 2.
 Final selection of students will be made by the Health Sciences Admissions Committee.